Personally sensitive information or images

 When online technologies are used in this way, it isn’t hard to imagine the impact and the harm that this has on the targets and those around them.
 These images and videos are most often shared with the sole intention of shaming and humiliating, and all too often that is exactly the result.

-Removing intimate images or video shared without your consent
+Removing intimate images or videos shared without your consent

 Many of the larger online service providers offer online reporting tools to request the removal of nude or sexually explicit photos or videos that’s been shared without your consent: